Ettumanoor: Hospitals

 Government Medical College, Kottayam is located 6 km far away from Ettumanoor Town.
-Direct private and public buses are available from Ettumanoor to Kottayam Medical college.
-A Kerala Government well run general hospital is available at Ettumanoor nearby old Panchayth office for general treatments with free of cost.
+Direct private and public buses are available from Ettumanoor to Kottayam Medical College.
+A Kerala Government well run general hospital is available at Ettumanoor nearby old Panchayath office for general treatments with free of cost.

 Two private hospitals named Caritas Hospital and Matha Hospital are located within a 3 km radius from central junction towards Kottayam.
 Mitera hospital provides mother and child specific care, which is located at Thellakom.

 Politics

 Ettumanoor assembly constituency is part of Kottayam (Lok Sabha constituency).